Ellpeck/TinyLifeExampleMod/README.md

 # Tiny Life Example Mod
 An example mod for my game Tiny Life.
-Fork this repository if you make a mod so people can easily find it!
+Use this template repository to create your own mod!

 # Installing mods
 Installing a mod is pretty simple: